-- Policy GEN8 of the Local Plan states that development will not be permitted unless the number, design and layout of vehicle parking places proposed is appropriate for the location as set out in the ECC Parking Standards Design and Good Practice (2009) and Uttlesford District Council Local Residential Parking Standards (2013) which only updated the parking requirement (3 spaces) for 4 or more-bedroom dwellings.
+- 13.8.10 Policy GEN8 of the Local Plan states that development will not be permitted unless the number, design and layout of vehicle parking places proposed is appropriate for the location as set out in the ECC Parking Standards Design and Good Practice (2009) and Uttlesford District Council Local Residential Parking Standards (2013) which only updated the parking requirement (3 spaces) for 4 or more-bedroom dwellings.
 The Essex guidance states that a minimum of 1 car parking spaces per 1xbed and 2 car parking spaces per 2/3xbed dwellings are provided.
-In addition, each dwelling should also be provided with at least 1 secure cycle covered space. - 13.8.12 Policy SW4 of the SWNP supports the above policy and also states that all dwellings should make provision for electric vehicle charging points.
-Each dwelling will be provided with a designated vehicle charging point close to the property. - 13.8.13 The proposal provides a total of 183 allocated car parking, 46 unallocated spaces and 2 coach parking spaces providing a total of 231 parking spaces.
-Included within the unallocated provision are 30 car parking spaces proposed to be associated with the clubhouse and sports field uses.
-The applicant considers that the approach to the visitor parking provision is to combine it as dual use with the sports pitch parking and this avoids the need to provide the required level of visitor parking for the residential dwellings. - 13.8.14 Cycle parking will be provided within a secure storage within the curtilage of each house (e.g. a shed or garage) and in secured communal store for the flats.
-14 cycle parking spaces are proposed as part of the club house. - 13.8.15 ECC Highways Officer has been consulted regarding the proposal and in particular for the increase in traffic onto the local road network and the lack of visitor car parking spaces.
+In addition, each dwelling should also be provided with at least 1 secure cycle covered space. - 13.8.11 Policy SW4 of the SWNP supports the above policy and also states that all dwellings should make provision for electric vehicle charging points.
+Each dwelling will be provided with a designated vehicle charging point close to the property. - 13.8.12 The proposal provides a total of 182 allocated car parking, 33 unallocated spaces including 3 blue badge spaces.
+Included within the unallocated provision are 25 car parking spaces proposed to be associated with the clubhouse and sports field uses.
+The applicant considers that the approach to the visitor parking provision is to combine it as dual use with the sports pitch parking and this avoids the need to provide the required level of visitor parking for the residential dwellings. - 13.8.13 Cycle parking will be provided within a secure storage within the curtilage of each house (e.g. a shed or garage) and in secured communal store for the flats.
+14 cycle parking spaces are proposed as part of the club house. - 13.8.14 ECC Highways Officer has been consulted regarding the proposal and in particular for the increase in traffic onto the local road network and the lack of visitor car parking spaces.
 While I can understand the rationale the dual use of the sports pitch parking for both sports teams and visitors, it is more likely that visitors will visit outside of working hours (e.g. evenings weekends) and this more likely to be when the sports pitches are being used and thus the proposal should provide the required level of visitor parking.
 No comments have been received and any comments received are required to be submitted directly to PINS.